By Shivansh Gupta

 It was about the world of Lizzie McGuire, the world where she and her best friends ride the roller-coaster existence of a middle school, where every day is a popularity contest and Lizzie has to deal with her annoying inner-self.
 It too had a great theme song.

-We were lucky to have lived in that period where the internet still was not the escapism and we had lots of free time.
+We were lucky to have lived in that period where the internet still was not the escape and we had lots of free time.